PYTHON01100100/saudi-date-classifier_Lab_In_AlibabaCloud/README.md

 ## 🌐 Deployment

-This project was successfully deployed and tested on an **ECS instance** using Docker Compose.
-Although the instance was temporary (~30 mins 😅), it confirmed the project’s cloud readiness and real-world functionality.
+This project was successfully deployed and tested on an **ECS instance** using Docker Compose. it confirmed the project’s cloud readiness and real-world functionality.

 > ✅ FastAPI and Streamlit both worked smoothly over the public IP.